The Best Non-Toxic Oven Cleaner

 After scrubbing everything clean, rinse the surface with plain water.
 If your stove is electric, be sure to make sure the burner coils are wiped clean so that no residues are left behind.
 Similar to when grease splatters onto other stove-top burner coils while cooking, if not noticed and left to dry, weird smells and smoke will burn off the next time it is used.
 Finally spray water onto a fresh dry microfiber cloth to dampen it and polish the insides, front glass on the door inside and out.
 This will make sure any remaining residues are buffed and lifted leaving no streaks.
 Your metal and stainless steel surfaces will sparkle.

 Although cleaning your oven isn’t something done daily, when it does hit the top of your to-do list, it will take a little time and effort.
 However, it doesn’t have to be a two (2) to four (4) hours task.
 Nor does it require you expose your household to toxic fumes or the risks associated with blowing out or relighting oven pilot lights or turning on or off gas lines.
-No different from scrubbing your toilet or the tub, the process for cleaning an oven can be simplified and a safer cleaning option when using Powerizer Complete non-toxic oven cleaner.
+No different from scrubbing your toilet or the tub, the process for cleaning an oven can be simplified and a safer cleaning option when using Powerizer Complete toxic-free oven cleaner.
 You can pour it, scrub it, wipe it, sponge it then rinse it so you can quickly get back to creating magical moments in the kitchen.